Chester Howell Ferguson: Career

 Ferguson moved to Tampa in 1930 during the depression.
 He was the first public defender (unpaid) in that city before joining the law firm that became MacFarlane, Ferguson, Allison & Kelly at $15/week.
 He was made a partner there after five years.
 Ferguson became counsel for the Lykes Brothers businesses, and subsequently married Louise Lykes, daughter of Dr. Howell Tyson Lykes in 1939.
 Dr. Lykes was a physician-turned-rancher who shipped cattle via Schooner to Cuba where he made megabucks during the 1880s.

 Under Ferguson's guidance, the Lykes Brothers, with business in cattle, shipping, citrus & meat processing and packing, real estate, banking, energy/utilities, electronics and steel. prospered.
-In the late 1960's he was named CEO and chairman of the board for the billion-dollar conglomerate.
+In the late 1960s he was named CEO and chairman of the board for the billion-dollar conglomerate.

 Ferguson was also chairman and CEO of First Florida Banks in Tampa.
 The bank and their 144 offices were acquired by Barnett Banks in 1992.